romeoscript/cartesi_prime_number/README.md

 ---

 If you have any questions or issues, please open an issue on GitHub.
-Thank you for using this Cartesi DApp to find prime numbers!
+Thank you for using this Cartesi DApp to calculate factorials and Fibonacci sequences!